-Jackson County School District's Student Handbook provides guidance and information to all students and parents regarding the policies and procedures for the schools.
-We believe by providing this information in the following format, an informative overview of both individual school and school district procedures is available for students and parents.
-Our staff encourages and expects students and parents to read this handbook.
-This knowledge will help ensure the success of our students in school by enabling pertinent rules and regulations to be followed.
+Jackson County School District's Student Handbook provides guidance and information to all students, parents or guardians regarding the policies and procedures for our schools.
+We believe by providing this information in the following format, an informative overview of both individual school and district procedures are available for students and parents.

-Our School District culture encourages and welcomes questions from students and parents in regard to policies and/or procedures.
-The teachers, counselors, and principals are available and willing to answer any questions or address any concerns about our policies.
-By encouraging open communication among parents, students, and staff, and cooperating to provide what is best for our students, we will have an excellent school year.
-We wish each of you the very best school year.
+Our school district encourages and welcomes questions from students and parents regarding policies and/or procedures.
+The teachers, counselors, and principals are available and willing to answer any questions or address any concerns about our procedures or policies.
+By encouraging open communication among parents, students, and staff, and cooperating to provide what is best for our students, we will have an outstanding school year.